LumiSpy/lumispy/doc/source/user_guide/metadata_structure.rst

 for the measurement.
 In case multiple spectrometers are connected in series, they should be numbered `Spectrometer_1`, etc.

-model_name
+model
     type: string

-    Model of the spectrometer.
+    Model of the spectrometer (branding by manufacturer).

 acquisition_mode
     type: string